taladan/TOP-ruby-chess/README.md

 - [x] Board display reversability for 2 player play so 'current player' is always at the bottom of the board facing their opponent
 - [ ] Tab completion for moves
 - [ ] Game timer
+- [ ] Global options configuration - `--board-setup filename.yml` - checks for `./lib/data/filename.yml` or current directory for filename.yml and loads the board setup from there.